Best Beach Chair Australia 2025

 Materials - Alloy steel, polyester, mesh

-Pros - Comfortable, good pockets
+Pros - Light, comfy, multiple pockets

 Solenny 4 Positions